emmajanedrews/base-template/_posts/2017-12-19-happy-holidays-from-the-margolis-team.md

 Aloha and happy holidays from beautiful Kaua’i!

-**My wife and I have been very blessed to have helped people find or sell homes for the past 13 years.&nbsp;**Whether people come to Kaua’i for retirement, to find a slower pace of life, or to find a more exciting life hiking, biking, surfing, and golfing in this beautiful area, it’s a place where families come together to make memories for a lifetime.
+**My wife and I have been very blessed to have helped people find or sell homes for the past 13 years.**Whether people come to Kaua’i for retirement, to find a slower pace of life, or to find a more exciting life hiking, biking, surfing, and golfing in this beautiful area, it’s a place where families come together to make memories for a lifetime.

 This holiday season, we want to say thank you to those we’ve had the privilege to serve.
 To those of you who may one day own a piece of paradise or need to sell a property here, we value the opportunity to be of service in the future.